OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-26.md

 ## 1 Samuel 26:9

-But David said to Abishai,
+But David replied to Abishai,
-“Do not kill him, for who can reach out with his hand against the Lord’s anointed and remain innocent?”
+“Do not kill him, for who can reach out against the Lord’s anointed and remain innocent?”

 ## 1 Samuel 26:10

 David also said,
-“As the Lord lives, the Lord certainly will strike him, or his day will come that he dies,
+“As the Lord lives, the Lord will surely strike him, or his day will come when he dies,
 or he will go down in battle and perish.

 ## 1 Samuel 26:11

-The Lord forbid that I would reach out with my hand against the Lord’s anointed!
+The Lord forbid that I would reach out against the Lord’s anointed!
 But now, please take the spear that is at his head and the jug of water, and let us go.”

 ## 1 Samuel 26:12